Mo - Do: 9 - 16 Uhr

 - Processing and evaluation of data, e.g. in banks and insurances

-2) The examination board can make admission of applicants who completed a Bachelor's exam in a different subject or with a different application subject to the master's degree program depending on additional assessment and subject-specific examinations from the Bachelor's degree program.
+2) The examination board can make admission of applicants who completed a Bachelor's exam in a different subject or with a different minor to the master's degree program depending on additional assessment and subject-specific examinations from the Bachelor's degree program.

 3) The examination board may make admission of applicants who have acquired the qualification for universities of applied sciences, a Bachelor's degree at a university in the scope of application of the German Civil Code or a degree equivalent to the master's degree program dependent on additional assessment and subject-specific examinations from the Bachelor's degree program mathematics at the University of Siegen.